Mark Moseley: Professional career

 In 1986, the 38-year-old Moseley was released by the Washington Redskins mid-season.
 He remains their all-time leading scorer with 1,207 points.
 He signed with the Cleveland Browns and retired at the end of the season, helping them win their divisional playoff game against the New York Jets with a game-winning field goal in double overtime despite missing two field goals in regulation and another in the first overtime period.
+In what became his final game the following week for the AFC Championship, he made both of his field goals and extra points, but in a game later referred to as "The Drive", the Denver Broncos drove 98 yards to send the game into overtime and subsequently won in overtime.

 In his career, Moseley was successful on 300 out of 457 field-goal attempts (65%), successful on 482 out of 512 extra points attempts (94%), and scored a total of 1,382 points.
 He led the NFL in field goals made four times.
+He ranked fifth in field goals in NFL history when he retired (one of only five players with 300 field goals) and 5th in extra points (one of 12 with 1,000 points).